 *2017-2018 Fathom Colorado Brokers MVP

 We really love Golden.
-We now have two daughters ages 17 and 20.
-We love them a lot which I think annoys them a little bit!
+We now have two daughters ages 19 and 21.
 We love hiking, biking, swimming in Clear Creek, eating at local restaurants, enjoying the outdoors with friends, escaping to the mountains, and getting involved in community service.
 Our story led us here, and we feel like what we are doing now in Golden is a result of all the different experience we have had up to this time.
 Real estate has been a great fit for me, as I love to show hospitality, to host new families and help folks find their refuge.
 I enjoy helping people dream about their future and find places that truly fit them and their story.
 I have had so much fun meeting new friends and neighbors as a result of being in real estate.
 I look forward to continuing to grow in my skills, helping families and individuals find their home and reach their goals.

 Ok, how about you?
 Who else wants to share their story.